|Table of Contents |

 As you’ll see from his performance appraisal he wasn’t able to do his own job properly let alone run the entire service in the cabin.

 I spoke to Bart there and then about why the customer had been missed out.
 Having asked how he did the service he told me he first woke everyone up on his side who was having breakfast, converted their bed back to the seat position and then started serving breakfast.
-I explained that wasn’t the way the service is done.
+I explained that wasn’t the way the service should be done.

 I wasn’t present in the cabin for most of the breakfast service because I am required to do the service in Premium.

 The next screenshot comes from evidence submitted as part of my defence.
-It’s regarding the buffet dinner arranged for us in the hotel on Christmas Eve, the day we landed in Atlanta.
+It’s regarding the dinner arranged for us in the hotel on Christmas Eve, the day we landed in Atlanta.

 Three tables had been set up.
 Bart, Anna, T, Peter, Mia and their two companions sat at one table along with another two crew members from our flight.
 I sat on a separate table with the Captain, First Officer, Lottie, Katrina and Claire.
 The third table was occupied by the Manchester crew.